What is Google indexing?

 The time is now

-Now that we officially have a deadline – September 2020 – it is time to perform any necessary updates to make sure your website and its pages are ready to pass being crawled by Google.
-The better your website is optimised for mobile the better your chances are that it ranks higher in the Google search lists.
+Now that we officially have a deadline – March 2021 – it is time to perform any necessary updates to make sure your website and its pages are ready to pass being crawled by Google.
+The better your website is optimised for mobile, the better your chances are that it ranks higher in the Google search lists.

 If, for any reason your website is not ready for mobile indexing, you will already have or will receive a warning notice from Google outlining what you can do next.